 Conscious breathing like Ujjayi breath is a very effective centring technique.
 You hold your attention on the sound so you are continually drawn back to it.
 In yoga, this attention and focus is called Dharana.
 With this focus emerges more presence and ultimately more energy.
 You can feel your body filling up with it.
 It stops your mind wandering.
 If your mind wanders the body soon becomes tired and your energy disperses.

 Your breath is the real source of your energy and enthusiasm.
-When you practise if you find your mind and body beginning to tire, deliberately bring more attention and energy to your breath.
+If you find your mind and body beginning to tire when you practice yoga, deliberately try to bring more attention and energy to your breath.
 You will find your attention sharpens and your energy lifts.
 Strengthening your capacity for attention is the key to yoga, and your breath is the key to unlocking that strength.

 Strengthening your capacity for attention is the key to yoga, and your breath is the key to unlocking that strength.